lfrancis/CeeS-Cntrl/README.md

 **Reaper**: TBD

-## Troubleshooting
+## Operational Tips
-CeeS remembers received CC messages until turned off.
+CeeS remembers received CC messages until they are overwritten or the synth is turned off.
 If you find things out of sync, save your current patch, power-cycle your CS, and reload the patch to get back to where you left off.